 He has a BA (yes, Bachelor of Arts!) in Computer Science and Mathematics.
 Whaaaat?
 Seems possible but not in India and its age-old education system.

-He did follow it up with a Master of Science in Management from Sloan.
+He followed it up with a Master of Science in Management from Sloan.
 Yes, so that’s also a thing!
 MS in Management.
 Haha.

 And then finally did a Master’s in Public Administration.
 What a mish-mash!